divio/divio-cloud-docs/introduction/index.rst

 These tutorials are recommended for the new user.
 We suggest that you follow its sections in order.

-They will take you through a complete cycle of operations as a Divio Cloud developer, from setting up a project locally to deploying your own applications on the Cloud.
+They will take you through a complete cycle of operations as a Divio developer, from setting up a project locally to deploying your own applications on the Cloud.